The best retro game consoles

 The Sega Mega Drive Mini 2 or Sega Genesis Mini 2 (for US) is an excellent follow-up to the previous small retro console, the Sega Mega Drive Mini.
 This edition features 60 games, including bonus titles that have never been released before.
 The eye-catching titles, however, are the mix of Sega Mega CD games that feature in the Sega Mega Drive Mini 2's roster.

 Sega hasn't really offered these late Mega Drive releases before, which is why I'd opted for this over the original Sega Mega Drive Mini.
 This was a muddled time for Sega as it transitioned from 16 to 32-bit gaming, and it tells.
 Some games are true generational leaps, such as Virtua Racing, while some use the format to add music and video to older releases, such as The Ninja Warriors.
-Curiosities include FMV game Night Trap (one of the best FMV games) and shooter Silpheed CD that uses pre-rendered backgrounds.
+Curiosities include the FMV game Night Trap (one of the best FMV games) and the shooter Silpheed CD, which uses pre-rendered backgrounds.
 Naturally, Sonic CD is included.

-Other notable non-CD games include, Revenge Of Shinobi, Rolling Thunder 2 and Ristar – but everyone can find favourites in a 60-game list.
-To play these games you get a six-button controller, a recreation of the Sega Mega Drive MK2 controller designed for Street Fighter II, and yes, that game is included.
-It's a good replica controller and features a nice long two-metre lead.
+Other notable non-CD games include Revenge of Shinobi, Rolling Thunder 2, and Ristar – but everyone can find favourites in a 60-game list.
+To play these games, you get a six-button controller, a recreation of the Sega Mega Drive MK2 controller designed for Street Fighter II, and yes, that game is included.
+It's a good replica controller with a nice, long 2-metre lead.
 (Read my best retro controllers feature for more accessories.)

-As I mentioned in my Sega Mega Drive Mini 2 review, the only downside to this mini console is it lacks any real game histories or concept art, and the game manuals are accessed off-console via a QR code – but you can download and keep them.
-But, the games list and emulation is fantastic and more than makes up for any shortcomings.
+As I mentioned in my Sega Mega Drive Mini 2 review, the only downside to this mini console is that it lacks any real game histories or concept art, and the game manuals are accessed off-console via a QR code – but you can download and keep them.
+But the games list and emulation are fantastic and more than make up for any shortcomings.

 Best retro game console for Amiga